ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise18/README.md

-﻿# Exercise 18: While loops 2
+﻿# Exercise 18: Sentinel-controlled while loops

 This exercise is about implementing a sentinel-controlled while-statement yourself